How to Get from Bangkok to Pattaya?

 When night falls, life gets even more interesting as a result of numerous nightclubs, Walking Street, and more.
 If you need some peace and quiet, the multiple temples, tropical gardens or cultural centres will be ideal for you.

-Now to the main issue… How will you travel from Bangkok to Pattaya?
+Now to the main issue… How will you get Bus From Bangkok to Pattaya?

 Let’s look what’s in this post;

 - Cheaper train to Pattaya

 - Hiring a taxi

 - How to get the bus